MitchellBriggs/BlindToilets/README.md

 **Other**
 - Pacifiying apps
-  - Simple, immersive activities that can help ease stress and anxiety, including for non-neurotypical
+  - Simple, immersive activities that can help ease stress and anxiety, including for non-neurotypical users

 **Game Ideas**